 In order to capture your inspiration, I recommend carrying a portable, high quality notebook (affiliate link) around to sketch your ideas.
 I find that putting pen to paper is a lot more inspiring than trying to work with a phone or computer.

-If the song came with a lyrical theme already, then go ahead and run with it.
+If the song came to you with a lyrical theme already, then go ahead and run with it.
 Don’t agonize over the perfect rhyme - you can always leave it blank for now.
 The important thing is to get the song as complete as possible.

 Often, I find that I can write the core of a song like this in under 20 minutes.
 Then I put it aside for a few days, and when I come back to it, I fill in the blanks in a single quick session.